cypriansakwa/zk-lessons-noir-psi-onchain/README.md

-# Noir Linear Transformation Proof Circuit
+# Hash-Based Private Set Intersection (PSI)

+This circuit allows a prover to demonstrate that the intersection between their private set A and a public set B has a known result (e.g., a specific number of overlapping items), **without revealing the full contents of A**.

-This project demonstrates a robust **Zero-Knowledge Proof (ZKP)** circuit using **Noir** for privacy-preserving verification of a linear transformation.
-The circuit allows you to prove that you applied a secret linear transformation (matrix multiplication) to secret input data, resulting in a public output, **without revealing the transformation matrix or the input data to the verifier**.
+This project demonstrates a robust **Zero-Knowledge Proof (ZKP)** circuit using **Noir** for privacy-preserving verification of private set intersection.
+The circuit allows you to prove, in zero-knowledge, that the intersection between your private set and a public set has a specified cardinality, **without revealing your private set**.

 ---